PlasticRanger

 What is TPU?

-TPU rubber or plastic (yes, you can call it both) provides some extraordinary benefits because of its thermoplastic nature – great load-bearing capacity, high elongation at break, and tremendous tensile strength.
+TPU rubber or plastic (yes, you can call it both) provides extraordinary benefits because of its thermoplastic nature – excellent load-bearing capacity, high elongation at break, and tremendous tensile strength.

 The blended material can be utilized as soft engineering plastic and soft rubber—the different ranges of inbuilt hardness(Shore 30A – Shore100A).